Digital that Delivers: Inside Canary Wharf's Digital Transformation with Roman Baran (Canary Wharf Group)

 Think your building project is low-carbon?
 You might be missing a major piece of the puzzle.
 In this sharp and revealing episode, architect and sustainability advocate Tim den Dekker, Associate Architect at Feilden Clegg Bradley Studios, pulls back the curtain on embodied carbon – the emissions baked into every brick, beam, and bag of cement.
 It’s the construction industry’s quiet contributor to climate change, and it accounts for a staggering 10% of the UK’s total emissions.

-Deconstructing Digital is the podcast that tackles the real challenges of digital transformation in the built environment and construction - because we know it’s not easy.
-We break down complex tech hurdles and share honest insights from industry pros who’ve been through it all, so you can navigate digital change with confidence.
+Deconstructing Digital tackles the real challenges of digital transformation in the built environment and construction - because we know it’s not easy!
+Hosted by Amelia Fletcher-Blackburn, Enterprise Customer Experience Director at Causeway, we break down complex tech hurdles and share honest insights from industry pros who’ve been through it all, so you can navigate digital change with confidence.
 Whether you're planning, building, or maintaining, this is your guide to making smarter, more impactful decisions.
 Let’s deconstruct the challenges and build a better digital future, together!